-lot when approaching the flow while the blue agents (in the flow) will move to let the red agent pass (see Figure 8).
+Real humans are very efficient at snaking their way through dense crowds.
+An example is shown in Figure 1, where a red agent needs to cross a dense flow.
+There is an empty space in this flow that we call a tunnel.
+If we look at the first person view point on the left of the figure, the tunnel is clearly visible.
+A real human would probably detect it and use it to cross the flow with minimum effort.
+Pathfinding techniques are unable to detect this tunnel as they plan inside the static environment and do not have information about the dynamic obstacles around them (i.e., other agents).
+Local avoidance systems are also unable to detect this tunnel because they consider short term strategies only; they try to avoid collisions with only one velocity adaptation.
+The collision-free velocity space and the colliding velocity space, shown on the figure, have been computed for a near future as done in local avoidance models.
+A closer look at the collision-free velocities (in green) shows that the agent can either turn right and follow a parallel path to the flow forever or turn left/reduce speed and pass behind the flow.
+But there is no indication of a tunnel in the flow on the different velocity spaces used by local avoidance to take a decision.
+In this situation local avoidance models make the red agent go straight forward and slow down a lot when approaching the flow while the blue agents (in the flow) will move to let the red agent pass (see Figure 10).
 More recently, some heuristics have been proposed to choose a strategy depending on density, but these heuristics would also fail in our example as the tunnel is not straight and it requires considering several velocity adaptations to cross the flow.
 In this paper, we explore a third step for navigation in crowd simulators, which looks further into the future than the local avoidance step does, but not as far as the path finder does.
-Such a step is thus between path finding and local avoidance.
-It provides a mid-term strategy, allowing to handle the kind of situations shown in Figure 1.
+Such a step is thus between pathfinding and local avoidance.
+It provides a mid-term strategy, allowing the agent to handle the kind of situations shown in Figure 1.

 There exist an infinite number of solutions to avoid a collision with an obstacle.
 An avoidance strategy can be defined as the nature of adaptations made to the trajectory to perform avoidance.
-A collision can for example be avoided by adapting speed or orientation, or a combination of both.
+A collision can for example be avoided by adapting the speed or orientation, or a combination of both.
 The strategy choice has a huge impact on the resulting trajectories since, besides preventing the current collision, it also influences the relative motion with all the other obstacles, and thus changes the way the next potential collisions will be avoided.
 In this paper, we propose a solution to handle mid-term strategies by building several strategies to navigate through a crowd.
 These strategies consist of a list of adaptation sequences over time.
 The less costly strategy is then chosen.
-The cost of a strategy is a composition of the energy needed to follow the strategy, as well as an extra cost for every collision cause by the strategy.
+The cost of a strategy is a composition of the energy needed to follow the strategy, as well as an extra cost for every collision caused by the strategy.
 This allows agents to plan their way through a crowd, using empty spaces to navigate while optimizing their effort.
-We show the improvement on energy consumption compared to local avoidance systems.
+We show the improvement compared to local avoidance systems in terms of energy consumption.